for Japanese Learners, Page 4

 Alright, good job.
 Please replay this video as necessary until you feel

-comfortable correctly pronouncing the F & H sounds.
+comfortable correctly pronouncing the F and H sounds.
 And now on to

 the F/H sounds listening practice.